UKREiiF 2023

 Salford (first recorded in 1169 as Saufird in Great Rolls of the Pipe) was little more than a village on the banks of the River Irwell.

-Affordable Housing Project gets the Green Light at Committee
+Affordable Housing Project in Bristol gets the Green Light at Committee

 Following last week’s Planning Committee Meeting at Bristol City Council, POD Architects are thrilled to announce that the proposal for a new residential development of 221 affordable homes and associated public realm at York Gate, Bristol has now been given the Green Light for Approval.